Radio Live: Weekend nights

-Sunday Social with Vaughn Davis was broadcast on Sundays from 7pm to 8pm - the social media, app and internet show for the rest of us.
+Sunday Social with Vaughn Davis was broadcast on Sundays from 7 pm to 8 pm - the social media, app and internet show for the rest of us.
 It is a geek-free zone, where 'buzzwords' are forbidden and jargon is busted.
 The final edition was broadcast in December 2018 during the RadioLIVE era.

-Weekend Variety Wireless aired both Saturdays and Sundays from 8pm - midnight.
+Weekend Variety Wireless aired both Saturdays and Sundays from 8 pm - midnight.
 The talk programme had been part of the station since its inception, and focused on music, conservation, world issues and science.
 Regular contributors included linguist Max Cryer, Stardome Observatory astronomer Grant Christie, Sceptic Siouxise Wiles and American John Dybvig.

 Host Graeme Hill is a former Radio Sport and bFM announcer, Sports Cafe presenter and The Able Tasmans band member.
 His on-air name is a musical pseudonym, due to his 'embarrassment' performing under his real name.
 "For anyone with a curious bone in their body, tune into the most interesting radio show on the planet!"

 The final edition of the Weekend Variety Wireless was broadcast in December 2018 during the RadioLIVE era.